RedHatQE/teflo/CONTRIBUTE.rst

 code changes, ran through the unit tests and pep8 validation.
 Before you submit your changes you should check a few things

-If the develop branch has changed since you last pulled it down it is important that you get the latest changes in your branch.
+If the develop branch has changed since you last pulled it down. it is important that you get the latest changes in your branch.
 You can do that in two ways: